9 Ways to Keep Your Career Momentum During an Extended Leave of Absence

 Sometimes taking an extended leave of absence from work is a necessity.

-You may have had children to raise, a sick family member to care for, or a health issue, or maybe you just needed a sabbatical.
+You may experience an unexpected crisis, have children to raise, a sick family member to care for, or a health issue, or maybe you just need a sabbatical.

 The length could range from a month to a year or even more.

 Whatever the reason for or the length of your leave, you may face some challenges when it’s time to re-emerge into the workforce.